Books. Mag Covers. Comments.

 a strong impression even to young children.
 In 'China Night', a Chinese girl who continues

-to behave in an anti-Japanese manner is bullied by rough Japanese men in a street corner
+to behave in an anti-Japanese manner is bullied by rough Japanese men on a street corner

 in Shanghai.
 A madroos (Dutch word for a sailor), played ay Kazuo Hasegawa, saves her from